SamuelSwartzberg/flashcardifying_text_temp/nvc.md

 ## coin metaphor

-1. ⟮c:1;Take out some coins ⟯
+1. ⟮c1;Take out some coins ⟯
-2. ⟮c:2;s:1;What do they mean to you?⟯
+2. ⟮c2;s:1;What do they mean to you?⟯
-3. ⟮c:3;s:1-2;Arrange them to represent you and family/friends⟯
+3. ⟮c3;s:1-2;Arrange them to represent you and family/friends⟯
-4. ⟮c:4;s:1-3;Remove one⟯
+4. ⟮c4;s:1-3;Remove one⟯
-5. ⟮c:5;s:1-4;Reflect on your experience (esp. what you used metaphorically, size, shape, distance⟯)
+5. ⟮c5;s:1-4;Reflect on your experience (esp. what you used metaphorically, size, shape, distance⟯)

 ## breaking point story

-1. ⟮c:1;s:b;Meeting was going on for ages⟯
+1. ⟮c1;s:b;Meeting was going on for ages⟯
-2. ⟮c:2;s:b;Sales director said "I think we're at breaking point"⟯
+2. ⟮c2;s:b;Sales director said "I think we're at breaking point"⟯
-3. ⟮c:3;s:b;Person thinks "Why the hell is the meeting about to kdown"⟯
+3. ⟮c3;s:b;Person thinks "Why the hell is the meeting about to kdown"⟯
-4. ⟮c:4;s:b;But remembers clean language and asks "What kind of king point"⟯
+4. ⟮c4;s:b;But remembers clean language and asks "What kind of king point"⟯
-5. ⟮c:5;s:b;Sales director says "The point of breaking through"⟯
+5. ⟮c5;s:b;Sales director says "The point of breaking through"⟯

 ## questions in other languages

 en|de
-⟮c:1;And is there anything else about X?⟯|⟮c:2;Und ist da noch etwas ueber X?⟯ ⟮c:3;(And) where(abouts) is X?⟯|⟮c:4;(und) wo (genau) ist X?⟯ ⟮c:5;(And) what kind of X (is that X?⟯)|⟮c:6;(Und) was fuer eine Art von X (ist dieses X)?⟯
+⟮c1;And is there anything else about X?⟯|⟮c2;Und ist da noch etwas ueber X?⟯ ⟮c3;(And) where(abouts) is X?⟯|⟮c4;(und) wo (genau) ist X?⟯ ⟮c5;(And) what kind of X (is that X?⟯)|⟮c6;(Und) was fuer eine Art von X (ist dieses X)?⟯

 # techniques

 ## holding space

-⟮c:1;holding space⟯ is to ⟮c:4;be with someone,⟯ as much as possible ⟮c:2;making it about them, not about you⟯ and   ⟮c:3;accepting that person unconditionally (no matter what they might say⟯)
+⟮c1;holding space⟯ is to ⟮c4;be with someone,⟯ as much as possible ⟮c2;making it about them, not about you⟯ and   ⟮c3;accepting that person unconditionally (no matter what they might say⟯)

 ## types of questions

 Name|Definition|Examples
-⟮c:1;open(-ended) question⟯|⟮c:2;A question that invites a detailed answer⟯|⟮c:3;s:2;What do you like about women's socks?
+⟮c1;open(-ended) question⟯|⟮c2;A question that invites a detailed answer⟯|⟮c3;s:2;What do you like about women's socks?
 What are your thoughts on Madoka Magica?⟯
-⟮c:4;closed(-ended) question⟯|⟮c:5;A question that can (only) be answered with yes or no⟯|⟮c:6;s:5;Do you like green eggs and ham?
+⟮c4;closed(-ended) question⟯|⟮c5;A question that can (only) be answered with yes or no⟯|⟮c6;s:5;Do you like green eggs and ham?
 Are you a robot?
 Does this image contain a traffic light?⟯

 # ideas

 ## sliding doors moment

-§§ A ⟮c:1;sliding doors moment⟯, named after ⟮c:2;a late 1990s romcom⟯, is ⟮c:3;a seemingly inconsequential moment⟯ that ⟮c:4;nonetheless alters the trajectory of future events⟯, ⟮s:b;and especially a minor moment where ⟮c:5;there is a choice⟯ to ⟮c:6;turn torwards or away from a relationship (which produce relationship damage in aggregate).⟯⟯ §<br>
+§§ A ⟮c1;sliding doors moment⟯, named after ⟮c2;a late 1990s romcom⟯, is ⟮c3;a seemingly inconsequential moment⟯ that ⟮c4;nonetheless alters the trajectory of future events⟯, ⟮sb;and especially a minor moment where ⟮c5;there is a choice⟯ to ⟮c6;turn torwards or away from a relationship (which produce relationship damage in aggregate).⟯⟯ §<br>